nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 USING (listing_id)
 WHERE l.created_at >= r.review_date
 ```
-# Marcos, Custom Tests and Packages
+# Macros, Custom Tests and Packages
 ## Macros

 The contents of `macros/no_nulls_in_columns.sql`: